We're Hiring!

 Magnetic field-assisted finishing, Sheet metal forming, Surface functionalization and characterization, Ultra-precision surface finishing of optics, Medical device development

-Photo of Dr. Mike Griffis Dr. Mike Griffis Senior Lecturer and Undergraduate Coordinator
+Photo of Dr. Mike Griffis Dr. Mike Griffis Senior Lecturer and Associate Chair for Academic Affairs

 (352) 392-9473